Distortions81/LumenClay/README.md

 go build ./...
 ```

-This produces an `aiMud` binary in the repository root.
+This produces an `LumenClay` binary in the repository root.
 You can also run the server directly without creating a binary by using `go run .` (see below).

 ## Running the server